 Determine Which Applications Are Digitally Signed on a Reference Computer

-This topic describes how to use AppLocker logs and tools to determine which applications are digitally signed.
+This topic for the IT professional describes how to use AppLocker logs and tools to determine which applications are digitally signed.

 The Windows PowerShell cmdlet Get-AppLockerFileInformation can be used to determine which applications installed on your reference computers are digitally signed.
 Perform the following steps on each reference computer that you used to define the AppLocker policy.
 The computer does not need to be joined to the domain.